emre-23/emre/README.md

 # emre
-This repo is created for Hepsiburada mini DevOps challenge
+This repo is created for mini DevOps challenge